SeriousOldMan/Simulator-Controller/Docs/Virtual Driving Coach.md

 ## Installation

 Installation requires you to choose one of the supported large language model providers.
 The most capable current LLMs (aka large language models) are provided by the company OpenAI, as you probably know.
 OpenAI provides an HTTP API to connect to these models.
 This comes with some costs, but these are negligible.
 I accumulated costs of about 20 Cent at the time of this writing and I have run hours of interactions already.
 Most OpenAI LLMs are also available in the Azure cloud, in the end a matter of taste which one to use.
+Another inetersting provider is Mistral AI, the European alternative to OpenAI.
+Or you can use OpenRouter, which provides access to many models of different providers, or even from the Open Source.
 And there is also an open GPT runtime platform, which can host a vast variety of LLMs developed by universities or less knwon companies.
 This runtime, named GPT4All, is free and the models can be run on your local PC.
 But be aware that running an LLM locally on your PC is a very demanding taks and will not be possible in parallel to a running simulation, even if your GPU has enough memory.

+The performance and - even more important - the knowledge about the motorsport domain varies between different models.
+I have made good experience with "GPT 3.5 turbo" and "GPT 4 turbo" from OpenAI, as well as with "Open Mixtral 8x22b" from Mistral AI.
+Models from the Open Source are a bit more restricted, but "Wizard 1.2", for example, makes a decent job.
+In the end, you may want to experiment by yourself, but I recommend "GPT 3.5 turbo" as a starting point at the time of this writing.
+Using LLMs for non-English conversation is a different story.
+In this case, you will notice, that models from the Open Source will not deliver good results in most cases.

 ### OpenAI